barbarer/py4e-int/_sources/regex/charactermatching.rst

             if re.search('\$.+', line):
                 print(line)

-It is good to think of the plus and asterisk characters as "pushy".
+It is good to think of the plus and asterisk characters as "pushy" or "greedy".
 For example, the following string would match the last at-sign in the string as the ``.+`` pushes outwards, as shown below:

 .. code-block::

-   From: stephen.marquard@uct.ac.za, csev@umich.edu, and cwen @iupui.edu

 It is possible to tell an asterisk or plus sign not to be so "greedy" by adding another character.
 See the detailed documentation for information